isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 <h3>Registration</h3>
 <p>Keen to take part in Community Championship?
 Sign up at OnePA or approach
 your nearest Community Club!
 (Check in next year!)</p>
-<p>Check out <a href="https://www.activesgcircle.gov.sg/getactive-singapore/pesta-sukan/commmunity-championship" rel="noopener noreferrer nofollow" target="_blank">Pesta Sukan Community Championship page</a> for
+<p>Check out the <a href="https://www.activesgcircle.gov.sg/getactive-singapore/pesta-sukan/commmunity-championship" rel="noopener noreferrer nofollow" target="_blank">Pesta Sukan Community Championship page</a> for
 the latest Rules and Regulations!</p>
 <p>If you are not sure which Cluster you belong to, please approach your
 nearest Community Club for details!</p>